matwoess/jsourceprofiler/docs/fxui.md

-# FxUI
+# JavaFX UI

-An easy-to-use graphical application was created (using th [JavaFX](https://openjfx.io/) toolkit), to configure parameters and arguments for the command-line tool.
+An easy-to-use graphical application was created (using the [JavaFX](https://openjfx.io/) toolkit), to configure parameters and arguments for the command-line tool.
 It automatically calls the tool in a new terminal window.

 Golden <span style="color: darkgoldenrod;">(?)</span> labels can be hovered over for more information about each field.